swhalley/KnowledgeBase/Jekyll_Install.md

 At this point, launch the application normall. use `run` `edit configuration` `new` pick a javascript runner/debug and in the URL field put in `http://127.0.0.1:4000` which is the URL that jekyll will serve from by default

 ### Working with Multiple Environments
 Best way may be to set the `--config _config.yml` on the command line. this is done as part of the `jekyll serve --config _config.yml`.
 This way we can have a local and prod version.
-Add this to the Webstorm integration as well to work easier in local environment
+Add this to the Webstorm integration as well to work easier in local environment.
+In the config, change things like the `url` which can not be switched at the command line.